Ways to SEO Infographics Like a Genius

 How do you build backlinks to your local business?

 Link building requires research, hard work, perseverance, and creativity.
 There are no shortcuts.
-And buying links can get your site banned from Google.
+Buying links can get your site banned from Google.

 Here are a few things you can do to get started: